How to Change Suzuki GSXR1000 Rear Brake Pads

-NOTE: Don’t remove it yet, just loosen it up.
+NOTE: Don’t remove the pin yet, just loosen it up.

 Step 2.
 Use a flat-blade screwdriver to spread the pads out and compress the pistons behind the pads.

-NOTE: This will give you enough room for the new pads, which will have more brake pad material.
+NOTE: This gives you enough room for the new pads, which will have more brake pad material.

 Step 3.
 Remove the 12mm bolt that holds the rear caliper in place.

 Step 4.
-Remove the pivot pin you loosened in Step 1.
+Remove the pivot pin loosened in Step 1.

 Step 5.
 Rotate the entire caliper up from the rear toward the front, and pull the pads straight out.